-An election will be held in October for the retired teacher member seat on NYSTRS' 10-member Board.
+An election is being held for the retired teacher member seat on NYSTRS' 10-member Board.
 The successful candidate will serve a three-year term from Jan.
 1, 2023 through Dec.
 31, 2025.
 The candidates are:

 - Incumbent Board President David P. Keefe of Hempstead.